raspberrypilearning/networking-lessons/DHCP (Dynamic Host Configuration Protocol)/README.md

 The first line tells dnsmasq to listen for DHCP requests on the Ethernet port of the Pi.
 The second line is specifying the *range* of IP addresses that can be given out, notice the `12h` at the end of the line which specifies the lease time.

-Press `Ctrl – O` to save followed by `Ctrl – X` to quit out of nano.
+Press `Ctrl – O, Enter` to save followed by `Ctrl – X` to quit out of nano.
 Before we activate the server make sure the DHCP server Pi is the only device connected to the practise hub/switch.
 Unplug all other Ethernet connections.
 Enter the following command to restart the dnsmasq service:

 `sudo service dnsmasq restart`